-I have always loved art but never found a medium that I truly fell totally in love with.... until I met glass, about 6 years ago on a workshop to make a stained glass panel.
+I have always loved art but never found a medium that I truly fell totally in love with.... until I met glass on a stained glass workshop workshop in the early 2010s.
 I loved the way that the glass transmitted & reflected the light, but I found the process a little too 'rigid' for me.
 Once you had drawn the template for your design, you cut the glass & soldered it together.
 Don't get me wrong, stained glass creates beautiful art but it didn't totally appeal to me.
 Then I went onto a fused glass workshop to create 4 coasters & I was hooked!
 One could cut the glass & then put it into a kiln.
 Then, depending on the temperature & duration of heat, the outcome was often a surprise (perhaps you can tell that I studied the sciences for A' Level).

 In 2016, I left corporate life, retired & bought a kiln.
 I now have a little studio at home, in Stony Stratford, where I design & create my glass art.
 I always say that it is 'my hobby, gone a bit mad'.
 I love the chemistry of how glass reacts in the heat of the kiln.
 I love to learn new techniques & often experiment to see 'what if'.
 Not every experiment turns out how I expect, there are always surprises & things to learn.